leomani3/MadboxAssignment/README.md

 - Sounds & music
 - Health packs drop from time to time
 - Overall game progression : more worlds when the first one is finished
-- Save system : actually is it already implemented.
-Anything in the GameData class gets automatically saved using EasySave but the simplicity of the loop I went for didn't justify saving anything.
 - Daily rewards
 - overall monetisation